zanaaziz/newton-skill/README.md

 - 2.)
 Newton will listen and connect to an API which takes in the mathematical expression and responds with its result.
 - 3.)
 Alexa then calls out the result for you.

+# Where's the API?
+Credits go to Gerald Nash (aunyks) for the API to make this possible on https://newton.now.sh.
+Amazing work!

 # Newton 1.0
 The first working edition of Newton with the capability of solving basic differentiation and logarithmic problems.
 In this version, Newton has the capability of solving simple differential and logarithmic problems.